World Language Education

 College of Education and Human Development

 The World Language Education major is a competitive four-year program that offers licensure in one of eight specializations: Chinese, French, German, Italian, Japanese, Latin, Russian, or Spanish.
-Students who enroll in the major are eligible for a multi-age (3-21) teaching license provided they have a 2.80 BGSU cumulative GPA, a 2.80 GPA in the world language content area specialization, studied abroad for the required amount of time and as directed by the student's language and education academic advisors, and successfully passed the appropriate Praxis II Content exam, PLT exam, and the required ACTFL exams (to demonstrate oral, written, reading proficiency), achieving the required standards set by ACTFL/NCATE and BGSU.
+Students who enroll in the major are eligible for a multi-age (3-21) teaching license.
+BGSU teacher education programs are highly competitive and require additional admission and graduation criteria.
+These requirements include, evidence of proficiency on a nationally normed achievement assessment (ACT, SAT, PRAXIS core), professional disposition reviews, an overall GPA of 3.0, a GPA of 2.8 in the world language content area specialization, studied abroad for the required amount of time and as directed by the student's language and education academic advisors, and successfully passes the appropriate Ohio Assessments for Educators examinations and the required ACTFL exams (to demonstrate oral, written, reading proficiency to meet required standards set by ACTFL/CAEP).
+Candidates in this program will also be required to obtain annual BCI/FBI checks in order to participate in required field experiences.

 Upon completion of the baccalaureate degree, students in the world language education major are expected to: